Cubeir/BrArchive.Net/README.md

-A dependency-free, fully managed .NET library for reading, writing, and inspecting Minecraft Bedrock Edition **`.brarchive`** files - the archive format Mojang introduced to bundle the many small JSON files inside built-in resource/behavior packs (`textures.brarchive`, `sounds.brarchive`, etc.) into a single file per directory, cutting down on filesystem I/O.
+A dependency-free, fully managed .NET library for reading, writing, and inspecting Minecraft Bedrock Edition **`.brarchive`** files - the archive format Mojang introduced to bundle the many small files inside built-in resource/behavior packs (`textures.brarchive`, `sounds.brarchive`, etc.) into a single file per directory likely to improve speed.

 There's no official public specification for this format.
 This library is an independent, clean-room C# implementation based on the on-disk layout as understood